n3rada/n3rada/README.md

 ## 📦 Toolbox

-A condensed mix of interesting, even indispensable tools
+A concise selection of interesting, if not essential—tools, devised with a bit of ingenuity and a touch too much spare time.

 ###  Your RCE Companion